How Does the Diaphragm Muscle Help You Breathe?

 diaphragm muscle spasms during hiccups

-The diaphragm is a thin and wide muscle that’s located right under your lungs.
 Take a look at this picture of the diaphragm.
 What do you notice about the shape?
-Some people think that the diaphragm looks like a dome, parachute, or an upside-down coffee filter!
+You might think the diaphragm looks like a dome, parachute, or umbrella!

 The diaphragm acts like a wall between your chest and abdomen.
-Since it extends from your left to right side and also your front to back side, it separates your lungs from your stomach and intestines.
+Since it extends from your left to right side and your front to back side, it separates your lungs from your stomach and intestines.

 As a result, your lungs live “upstairs” in your chest, and your stomach and intestines live “downstairs” in your belly.